Gas chromatography: Invention

-The invention of gas chromatography is generally attributed to Anthony T. James and Archer J.P.
-Martin.
+The invention of gas chromatography is attributed to Anthony T. James and Archer J.P.
+Martin at the National Institute for Medical Research in Mill Hill, London in 1951.
 Their gas chromatograph used partition chromatography as the separating principle, rather than adsorption chromatography.
 The popularity of gas chromatography quickly rose after the development of the flame ionization detector.

 Martin and another one of their colleagues, Richard Synge, with whom he shared the 1952 Nobel Prize in Chemistry, had noted in an earlier paper that chromatography might also be used to separate gases.
 Synge pursued other work while Martin continued his work with James.

-Gas Adsorption Chromatography Precursors
+In trying to commercialize the technology shortly after its invention, Griffin and George Ltd. based in London manufactured and sold gas chromatographs in 1954.
+Other companies, such as Pye Unicam based in Cambridge and companies based in the US, would follow in 1955 and 1956.

+Gas adsorption chromatography precursors

 German physical chemist Erika Cremer in 1947 together with Austrian graduate student Fritz Prior developed what could be considered the first gas chromatograph that consisted of a carrier gas, a column packed with silica gel, and a thermal conductivity detector.
 They exhibited the chromatograph at ACHEMA in Frankfurt, but nobody was interested in it.

 N.C.
 Turner with the Burrell Corporation introduced in 1943 a massive instrument that used a charcoal column and mercury vapors.
 Stig Claesson of Uppsala University published in 1946 his work on a charcoal column that also used mercury.

 Gerhard Hesse, while a professor at the University of Marburg/Lahn decided to test the prevailing opinion among German chemists that molecules could not be separated in a moving gas stream.
 He set up a simple glass column filled with starch and successfully separated bromine and iodine using nitrogen as the carrier gas.
 He then built a system that flowed an inert gas through a glass condenser packed with silica gel and collected the eluted fractions.

 Courtenay S.G Phillips of Oxford University investigated separation in a charcoal column using a thermal conductivity detector.
 He consulted with Claesson and decided to use displacement as his separating principle.
 After learning about the results of James and Martin, he switched to partition chromatography.

-Column Technology
+Column technology

-Early gas chromatography used packed columns, made of block 1-5m long, 1-5mm diameter, and filled with particles.
+Early gas chromatography used packed columns, made of block 1–5 m long, 1–5 mm diameter, and filled with particles.
 The resolution of packed columns was improved by the invention of capillary column, in which the stationary phase is coated on the inner wall of the capillary.